Thomas Jefferson National Accelerator Facility: 12 GeV upgrade

 As of June 2010, construction began on a $338 million upgrade to add an end station, Hall D, on the opposite end of the accelerator from the other three halls, as well as to double beam energy to 12 GeV.
 Concurrently, an addition to the Test Lab, (where the SRF cavities used in CEBAF and other accelerators used worldwide are manufactured) was constructed.

 As of May 2014, the upgrade achieved a new record for beam energy, at 10.5 GeV, delivering beam to Hall D.

 As of December 2016, the CEBAF accelerator delivered full-energy electrons as part of commissioning activities for the ongoing 12 GeV Upgrade project.
 Operators of the Continuous Electron Beam Accelerator Facility delivered the first batch of 12 GeV electrons (12.065 Giga electron Volts) to its newest experimental hall complex, Hall D.

 In September 2017, the official notification from the DOE of the formal approval of the 12 GeV upgrade project completion and start of operations was issued.
 By spring 2018, all fours research areas were successfully receiving beam and performing experiments.
 On 2 May 2018 the CEBAF 12 GeV Upgrade Dedication Ceremony took place.

 As of December 2018, the CEBAF accelerator delivered electron beams to all four experimental halls simultaneously for physics-quality production running.
+A technical full description of the accelerator upgrade and subsequent performance appeared in 2024.

 Physics program

 Jefferson Lab conducts a broad program of research using the electromagnetic interaction to probe the structure of the nucleon (protons and neutrons), the production and decay of light mesons, and aspects of the interactions of nucleons in the atomic nucleus.
-The main tools are the scattering of electrons and the creation and utilization of high energy real photons.
+The main tools are the scattering of electrons and the creation and use of high energy real photons.
 In addition, both electron and photon beams can be made highly polarized, allowing exploration of so-called spin degrees of freedom in investigations.

 The four experimental halls have distinct but overlapping research goals, but with instrumentation unique to each.